bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 Confusing?
 I know!

+The first thing you have to keep in mnd, is the separation between where the function is declared (Lexical Scope), and where the function is called (Execution Context).

 <strong>Think about it in this way:</strong>

-<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>If a function were a soccer ball, it is like you (the JS engine) are throwing that soccer ball in the water whne you execute it!</em></p>
+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>If a function were a soccer ball, it would be like you (the JS engine) are throwing that soccer ball in the water (the lexical Scope of the function), when you execute it!</em></p>

-<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>The surrounding environment of the ball will be the water, but inside the ball, there will still be air!</em></p>
+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>The surrounding environment of the ball will be the water (Lexical Scope), but inside the ball, there will still be air (Execution Context)!</em></p>

-<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>It was put inside it by a compressor somewhere else before you (the JS engine) execute that function.</em></p>
+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>It was put inside it by a compressor (the object owner of the funtion), somewhere else before you (the JS engine) execute that function.</em></p>

 </br>

 <p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>Think at the keyword “this” like it was the air inside the ball!</em></p>

 <p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>Theoretically, analyzing the air we can say a lot about the compressor which put that air in the ball!
-(The execution context of the air).</em></p>
+(The Execution Context of the air).</em></p>

 <p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>When we call “this.tube” - sudo code here - we will have access to the tube that the compressor used to inflate out ball!</em></p>